Kyle Rayner: Green Lantern again

 After threatening Hal's brother and family in Coast City, Parallax is confronted by Hal Jordan, who is enraged by the entity's attempt to take James Jordan's life as well as possession of Kyle.
-Surprisingly, Jordan actually manages to beat Parallax consistently in fury but loses the charge in his ring before he's able to defeat him completely.
-While visibly weakened, Jordan becomes absorbed by Parallax in addition to Rayner, and Parallax takes a new physical form with a bright yellow costume, a sign that he is a creature capable of inducing great fear.
+Surprisingly, Jordan manages to beat Parallax consistently in fury but loses the charge in his ring before he can defeat him completely.
+While visibly weakened, Jordan becomes absorbed by Parallax in addition to Kyle, and Parallax takes a new physical form with a bright yellow costume, a sign that he is a creature capable of inducing great fear.

-Meanwhile, fellow Lantern John Stewart orders Honor Guard Lantern Guy Gardner to retrieve the painting (Kyle had discussed the painting in the Sinestro Corps Special, as well as the Tales of the Sinestro Corps: Parallax one-shot) of a little boy in a field, which was hanging in Kyle's dead mother's house.
+Meanwhile, John Stewart orders Guy Gardner to retrieve the painting of a little boy in a field, which was hanging in Kyle's mother's house.
 As Guy returns and shows the painting to Parallax, it visibly shifts his demeanor.
-Jordan, the beacon of green light that had come to Kyle inside his mind, assists Rayner in fighting Parallax exhaustively until they finally break free from the fear embodiment's grip.
+Jordan, the beacon of green light that had come to Kyle inside his mind, assists Kyle in fighting Parallax exhaustively until they finally break free from the fear embodiment's grip.

-Just as the now-separated Parallax creature counterattacks the Lanterns, ousted Guardians Ganthet and Sayd arrive with four Lantern Power Batteries, and they proceed to entrap Parallax within them all.
-Ganthet explains that his final act as a Guardian is to give Rayner his power ring.
-The Guardian asks Rayner if he is willing to downgrade himself to a regulation Green Lantern after serving as host to Ion for so long.
+Just as the now-separated Parallax counterattacks the Lanterns, ousted Guardians Ganthet and Sayd arrive with four Lantern Power Batteries, and they proceed to entrap Parallax within them all.
+Ganthet explains that his final act as a Guardian is to give Kyle his power ring.
+The Guardian asks Kyle if he is willing to downgrade himself to a regulation Green Lantern after serving as Ion's host for so long.
 Kyle quickly agrees, and the four officers then take their batteries, recite the oath, and recharge their rings.